In this policy, the terms "complaint" and "grievance" shall have the same meaning.

 Other Complaint Processes

-Employee complaints shall be filed in accordance with this policy, except as required by the policies listed below.
-Some of these policies require appeals to be submitted in accordance with DGBA after the relevant complaint process:
+Complaints by members of the public shall be filed in accordance with this policy, except as required by the policies listed below.
+Some of these policies require appeals to be submitted in accordance with GF after the relevant complaint process:

-Complaints concerning instructional resources shall be submitted in accordance with EF.
+- Complaints concerning instructional resources shall be filed in accordance with EF.

-Complaints concerning a commissioned peace officer who is an employee of the District shall be submitted in accordance with CKE.
+- Complaints concerning a commissioned peace officer who is an employee of the District shall be filed in accordance with CKE.

-The Board encourages employees to discuss their concerns with their supervisor, principal, or other appropriate administrator who has the authority to address the concerns.
+The Board encourages the public to discuss concerns with an appropriate administrator who has the authority to address the concerns.
 Concerns should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.

 Informal resolution shall be encouraged but shall not extend any deadlines in this policy, except by mutual written consent.

-An employee may initiate the formal process described below by timely filing a written complaint form.
+An individual may initiate the formal process described below by timely filing a written complaint form.

-Even after initiating the formal complaint process, employees are encouraged to seek informal resolution of their concerns.
-An employee whose concerns are resolved may withdraw a formal complaint at any time.
+Even after initiating the formal complaint process, individuals are encouraged to seek informal resolution of their concerns.
+An individual whose concerns are resolved may withdraw a formal complaint at any time.